AmiteshBadkul/communication-system/README.md

 ## Lab Experiments List
 1. Experiment 1: Introduction to Digital Storage Oscilloscope (DSO)
 2. Experiment 2: Introduction to MATLAB
+3. Experiment 3: Amplitude Modulation (With carrier) and Demodulation

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.